pytest-dev/pyfakefs/master/_sources/api.rst.txt

 =========

 With ``pyfakefs 3.4``, the public API has changed to be PEP-8 conform.
-The old API is still supported, and no deprecation warning is issued on usage.
+The old API is deprecated, and will be removed in some future version of pyfakefs.
-However, if you want to be sure to use the new API, you can add such warnings by using:
+You can suppress the deprecation warnings for legacy code with the following
+code:

 .. code:: python

     from pyfakefs.deprecator import Deprecator

-    Deprecator.show_warnings = True
+    Deprecator.show_warnings = False

-In some later version of ``pyfakefs`` we plan to enable the deprecation warnings by default.

 Here is a list of selected changes: